Charlotte FC

-Charlotte FC is an American professional soccer club based in Charlotte.
-The team competes in Major League Soccer (MLS) as a member of the league's Eastern Conference.
+Charlotte Football Club is an American professional soccer club based in Charlotte, North Carolina.
+The club competes in Major League Soccer (MLS) as a member of the Eastern Conference.
 The team is owned by David Tepper, who was awarded the expansion franchise on December 17, 2019.
 It began play in the 2022 MLS season as the league's 28th franchise.
 Charlotte FC plays at Bank of America Stadium, which it shares with the Carolina Panthers of the National Football League, a team also owned by Tepper; the stadium capacity is reduced to 38,000 for most matches.
-The team holds the MLS record for standalone match attendance, with 74,479 at their inaugural home match.

 History

 Soccer in Charlotte

 The Charlotte area has been home to several lower-division soccer teams, dating back to the Carolina Lightnin' in the early 1980s.
 The Lightnin' won the American Soccer League championship in 1981 in front of 20,163 people at American Legion Memorial Stadium.
 It marked Charlotte's first professional sports championship.
 After the league folded in 1983, the team played for one season as the Charlotte Gold in United Soccer League before ceasing operations.
 Professional soccer did not return to Charlotte until the founding of the Charlotte Eagles in 1991, who joined the USISL in 1993.

 Charlotte was on the list of cities interested in joining Major League Soccer (MLS) in 1994, prior to the league's inaugural season, but was not awarded a franchise.
 Charlotte was also named as a potential home for an expansion team in both 1996 and 1998, but was passed over in favor of other cities.
 The Charlotte Convention Center hosted the MLS SuperDraft and National Soccer Coaches Association of America conference in January 2004.
 Since a renovation to Bank of America Stadium in 2014, the city has hosted several friendly and international matches, including the CONCACAF Gold Cup and the International Champions Cup, which drew strong attendance figures.
 The area also has a large soccer-playing population, centered around recreational leagues that have led other efforts to attract a professional team to Charlotte.